upthebuzzard/upthebuzzard.github.io/_overgeneralisations/2018-08-09-how-to-think-of-an-answer.md

 * riffed on the calendar hint, said a word that was close to the answer, noticed belatedly, then found the answer
 * got stuck on a small number of wrong answers and could not break free of them

-and how long it took.
+and how long it took:

 * within a few minutes, there and then
 * within a few minutes, after a distraction